Roestdev/hebrew_accents/DESIGN.md

 - Accent names will be according `Biblia Hebraica Stuttgartensia`, but alternate names will be provided.

 - The Latin adjectives referenced in the BHS will be translated into Hebrew and subsequently transliterated into English.

-- Paseq, Maqqefand Meteg will be added to the conjunctive accents, as mentioned by `Helmut Rigter`.

-### Note

-- For now the division into groups of the disjunctives will not be implemented, because they were added not so long ago and scholar views differ too much.

 # Design